rclee33/lee-assessment/content.md

 ### What is the difference between `git push`, `git pull`, and `git fetch`?

+Git is a version-control system that tracks changes across files.
+Git lets you clone remote repositories, work locally on the files, and add your changes back to the remote repository.
+You can synchronize your changes using the following commands:

 - `git push` - sent changes from a local branch to a remote repo
 - `git fetch` - get changes from a remote repo into your tracking branch
 - `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch